 Kids deserve our first dollar, not our last dime.
 I will continue be your advocate for better schools and better outcomes.

 Taxes, Jobs & the Economy

-I have served on the House Finance Committee for both of my terms in the State House.
+I have served on the House Finance Committee for all three of my terms in the State House.
 There I have helped defeat tens of billions of dollars worth of new taxes proposed by the Governor and majority-party Democrats, including new or additional taxes on income you earn, energy you consume, bottled water you drink, services you hire professionals to perform, the house you sell, the car you trade in, and the things you buy on the internet.

 Since I was first elected in 2014, biennial state general fund spending was $33 billion.
 Now the budget has ballooned to well over $50 billion, an increase of nearly 70 percent increase in just six years.
 (Has your own household income risen by 70 percent since 2014?)
 With our economy struggling from coronavirus and the risk of a recession, or even a full-fledged depression, higher than ever, now is not the time to continue raising taxes.